Parallel Coordinate Descent Newton Method for Efficient $\ell_1$-Regularized Minimization: Convergence of PCDN

+As $\mathbf{E}[\bar{\lambda}(\mathcal{B}^t)]$ is monotonically increasing with respect to $P$ (Lemma~\ref{lemma:hessian bound}(\ref{lemma:ebt})), Theorem~\ref{theorem:line search} dictates that the upper bound of $\mathbf{E}[q^t]$ (the expected line search step number in each iteration) increases with the bundle size $P$.
+Since more line search steps lead to smaller step size ($\alpha$), Theorem~\ref{theorem:line search} is consistent with the intuition that smaller step size is used when features inside a bundle are more correlated.

-\textbf{Global convergence of PCDN}\quad In Appendix \ref{proof-global-convergence}, we demonstrate that PCDN is one kind of Gauss-Seidel coordinate descent methods in \cite{DBLP:journals/mp/TsengY09}.
-By proving that all assumptions are satisfied, we directly use the theoretical result.
-That is, assuming that $\{\mathbf{w}^t\}$ is the sequence generated by Algorithm~\ref{alg:bcdn}, then any limit point of $\{\mathbf{w}^t\}$ is an optimum.
-The global convergence guarantees that the PCDN algorithm converges globally for any bundle size $P \in [1,n]$ (i.e., no matter how high the parallelism is).
+{\flushleft \textbf{Global convergence of PCDN.}} In Section \ref{proof-global-convergence} of the appendix, we prove the global convergence of PCDN by connecting it to the general framework in \cite{DBLP:journals/mp/TsengY09}.
+By proving that all assumptions are satisfied, we show that, assuming that $\{\mathbf{w}^t\}$ is the sequence generated by Algorithm~\ref{alg:pcdn}, then any limit point of $\{\mathbf{w}^t\}$ is an optimum.
+This analysis guarantees that the PCDN algorithm converges globally for any bundle size $P \in [1,n]$ (i.e., without regard to the level of parallelism).